 Carpal tunnel is characterized by tingling, pain, or numbness of the wrist and hand, with the exception of the little finger.
 In some cases, this condition can be treated with rest, a wrist brace, and anti-inflammatory medications.
 In severe cases, however, surgery may be necessary.

 This condition occurs when the tendons – the cords that connect muscle to bone – become inflamed due to stress.
 The most common areas subject to tendinitis are the elbows, shoulders, knees and heels.
 Tendinitis can be treated with rest, splints or braces, and anti-inflammatory drugs, but some cases may require surgery.

 Similar to tendinitis, epicondylitis is the inflammation of the tendons where they connect to an epicondyle, which is the bony protuberance found at the end of the elbow.
 This condition is commonly known as "tennis elbow" or "golfer's elbow."
 This condition occurs due to overuse of these tendons and repetitive motion of the elbow.
 Minor cases can be treated with rest and anti-inflammatory drugs, but extreme cases could require surgery.

 Consult a Social Security Disability Lawyer in Reno, NV

 Disability Action Advocates is prepared to help you fight for the disability benefits that you deserve.
-Each Reno SSD attorney with our firm knows the law and can guide you through every step of the complex filing process, as well as the appeals process if your initial claim is denied.
+Each Reno SSD representative with our office knows the law and can guide you through every step of the complex filing process, as well as the appeals process if your initial claim is denied.
 Don't lose hope!